Lipschitz continuity of quantum-classical conditional entropies with respect to angular distance and related properties: Introduction

 where in the last line we used the monotonicity of the angular distance under quantum channels.
 While this bound satisfies condition~\ref{DesiredBoundConditionDifferentiable}, it violates condition $\ref{DesiredBoundConditionIndependence}$.
 However, the estimates to obtain Eq.~(\ref{SekatskiBoundConditional}) from Eq.~(\ref{SekatskiBound}) are crude and leave room for refinement.
 Thus, we ask whether it is possible to obtain Lipschitz continuity of the conditional entropy with respect to angular distance, while avoiding dependence on $d_B$ in the final bound.

-In this work, we answer this question in the affirmative when $\rho$ and $\sigma$ are quantum-classical states on $\mathcal{H}^A \otimes \mathcal{H}^B$.
+In this work, we answer this question in the affirmative when $\rho$ and $\sigma$ are quantum-classical states on $\mathcal{H}^A \otimes \mathcal{H}^B$ (i.e.\ when there exists an orthonormal basis $\set{\ket{g_k}}_k$ for $\mathcal{H}^B$ such that both $\rho$ and $\sigma$ are of the form $\sum_k \gamma_k \tau_k \otimes \ketbra{g_k}{g_k}$ for some density operators $\tau_k \in \mathcal{D}(\mathcal{H}^A)$ and probabilities $\gamma_k \in [0,1]$).
 We present this result in Sec.~\ref{sec:contbnd}.
 However, we find that our bound does not hold in general for fully quantum states.
 To further investigate counterexamples in this setting, we study characterizations of states saturating the Fuchs--van de Graaf inequalities.
 In particular, the states saturating the upper bound in the inequality have $\T{\rho}{\sigma}\approx \A{\rho}{\sigma}$ when $\A{\rho}{\sigma}$ is small, so these states could pose an obstruction to deriving continuity bounds in terms of $\A{\rho}{\sigma}$ that scale better than those in terms of $\T{\rho}{\sigma}$.
 While it is well-known that any pair of pure states saturate the upper Fuchs--van de Graaf inequality, we show that these are not the only such states.
 In Sec.~\ref{sec:FvdG}, we provide a characterization of all such pairs $(\rho,\sigma)$ in the case where both of them are invertible.
 This result may be of independent interest in other applications such as computing QKD keyrates (we discuss this further in the appendices).
 However, we find that such a characterization in the general case where $(\rho,\sigma)$ are noninvertible appears significantly more challenging, and we discuss how it relates to identifying the set of measurements that preserve the fidelity between states.
 Finally, we provide some concluding remarks in Sec.~\ref{sec:conclusion}.